CartWebApp/bio-shield-website-vaslo-co/rey-reflection.md

-My Chat GPT prompts: How do I make a navigation bar for my website?
+My Chat GPT prompts: 1.
+How do I make a navigation bar for my website?
-Google Gemini: HTML and CSS to create a sign in and sign up page for my website
+Google Gemini: 1.
+HTML and CSS to create a sign in and sign up page for my website.
+2. Give the Javascript to toggle the visibility of the sign in and sign up form.
+If the sign in form is visible, then the sign up form is behind the sign in form.
+If the sign up form is visible, then the sign in form is behind the sign up form.